 Residual Check Valve

-Some master cylinders designed for drum brakes incorporate a residual check valve to keep a slight amount of pressure on the system after the brake pedal has been released.
-These residual check valves are used on drum brake systems to keep around 5psi up to 12psi of pressure on the wheel cylinders cup seals.
-They also resist the momentum of the fluid returning to the master cylinder.
-Resudual Check ValveSince the valve is keeping constant pressure on the system any small leaks will result in fluid leaking out instead of air leaking in.
-The residual check valve keeps a constant pressure on the wheel cylinder cup seals.
-This valve is not used on many late model vehicles because the wheel cylinders incorporate a cup seal expander that keeps the cup seals firm against the wheel cylinder walls.
+Many master cylinders designed for drum brakes have a residual check valve to keep a slight amount of pressure on the system after the brake pedal has been released.
+These residual check valves are used on drum brake systems to keep around 5 psi. up to 12 psi. of pressure on the wheel cylinder's cup seals.

-These valves are located inside the master cylinder port leading to the rear drum brakes.
-They consist of the check valve and a spring that allows the brake fluid to enter the master cylinder only until the designated pressure is reached.
-Once this occurs spring pressure closes the valve maintaining low pressure on the brake system.
+They're located inside the master cylinder port leading to the rear drum brakes.
+They consist of a check valve and spring that allow brake fluid to enter the master cylinder only until a designated pressure is reached.
+Once this occurs, spring pressure closes the valve maintaining low pressure on the drum brakes.
+Many vehicles today use cup expanders in the wheel cylinders that keep an airtight seal.
+They prevent air contamination, eliminating the need for residual check valves.